Ruth weiss (beat poet): Early career 1940s–1950s

-She left home in 1949, at first staying in Chicago where she moved into the Art Circle - a housing community for artists.
+Weiss left home in 1949, at first staying in Chicago where she moved into the Art Circle - a housing community for artists.
 It was in this community that she began experimenting with poetry and jazz.
 In 1950, she left Chicago and hitchhiked to Greenwich Village in New York City, then later in 1950 moved to the Old French Quarter in New Orleans.
 In 1952 she decided to move to San Francisco, where she began jamming and reading poetry with street musicians.
 In 1956, her friends Jack Minger, Sonny Nelson and Wil Carlson, opened a club called The Cellar, in which she would hold poetry and jazz sessions every Wednesday night.
 Eventually, weiss felt that she needed a break from city life and took off for California's Big Sur, a place made famous as a Beat center due to Jack Kerouac's novel of the same name.
 In Breaking the Rule of Cool: Interviewing and Reading Women Beat Writers, weiss details the events at The Cellar following her departure.
 In regards to the poetry-jazz sessions, she tells her interviewer, "...other well-known poets, whose names I'm not going to mention because everyone knows them, ended up doing the same thing.
 Only they were very smart.
 They recorded them and got records out of them.
 So nobody knows that I did this, innovate jazz and poetry in San Francisco in 1956 at The Cellar."
 During this period in her life, she also began publishing proliferously in the magazine Beatitude, one of the first magazines for Beat writers.

-In 1952, she and Jack Kerouac had, in her words, a "fantastic connection on multiple levels."
+In 1952, weiss and Jack Kerouac had, in her words, a "fantastic connection on multiple levels."
 It was two years after Kerouac had published his first novel, The Town and the City, though weiss did not yet know that he had written and published a book.
 Instead, weiss and Kerouac engaged in a "haiku dialogue," spending hours over a bottle of wine writing haiku back and forth to one another.
 Occasionally Neal Cassady would drop in and the three of them would drive off, adventuring outwards in California at dangerous speeds up dangerous hills, thriving on the excitement of the ride and one another's presence.

 In 1957, weiss started a "salon kind of situation" in her apartment, creating a gathering space for poets and writers to read and discuss their works.
 It was also in that year that she married her first husband, Mel Weitsman, who later became a Zen priest.
 Two years later in 1959, weiss published her poetry collection Gallery of Women, paying homage to the female poets whom she most admired by painting their portraits through her jazz-inspired poetry.